 Our Corporate Governance Guidelines require that each non-employee director tender his or her resignation from the Board at the Board meeting prior to the issuance of our Proxy Statement for the Annual Meeting of Stockholders following his or her 72nd birthday.
 If circumstances warrant, the Governance & Nominating Committee may recommend to the Board that it ask a director to continue to serve on the Board past age 72.
-The Corporate Governance Guidelines were amended in mid-February 2021 to reduce the retirement age from 75 to 72.
+In light of the departure of two directors and the addition of two new directors in 2021 and the pending acquisition of CMC Materials, Inc., in furtherance of stability and continuity on the Board, the Governance & Nominating Committee recommended that the Board ask Mr. Bradley to continue to serve as a director for an additional year and the Board agreed with and accepted this recommendation.